Off the Beaten Trail

 Heading north along the Narragansett shore, we visited Hazard Rocks, a majestic granite formation that plunges into the deep waters of the bay and affords grand views out to sea.
 Here, the rise and fall of the bay can be mesmerizing, as waves swell up along the weathered ledge and then pull back into the heart of the sea.
 Just north we visited the Narragansett Pier area and then reversed course and headed inland.

-Rhode Island has so many wonderful places to visit and whether you join in a van trip or strike out on your own, the Inn makes a wonderful base to explore from.
+Rhode Island has so many wonderful places to visit and whether you join in our Off the Beaten Trail van trip or strike out on your own, the Inn makes a wonderful base to explore from.
 And an extra benefit… being the smallest state in the nation, all of our wonderful diversity is close at hand!